 Sherman said Fuller told Willis to tell her why he and the others had come to Fuller’s house that day.
 She said Willis told her: “We came here to hurt Mr. Robert.”

-Willis’ words, spoken with a gun pointed at his head and the bodies of his friends strewn across the lawn, was used by Fuller to bolster his self-defense claim.
+Willis’ words, spoken with a gun pointed at his head and the bodies of his friends strewn across the lawn, were used by Fuller to bolster his self-defense claim.

 Weeks later, as the Sherman family prepared to move from the neighborhood to get away from Fuller, she encountered Fuller outside her home.
 He told her that it was a good thing she had walked onto the scene when she did because she had saved Willis’ life.
 Otherwise, Fuller said he intended to kill Willis, too.